neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartI/ConceptsOfModernProgramming.rst

 other magic functionality involved.
 Thus, he can fully concentrate on domain modelling, without thinking about infrastructure yet.

-This is a core principle of FLOW3: All parts of it strive for maximum focus and cleanness of the domain model, keeping the developer focused on the correct implementation of it.
+This is a core principle of TYPO3 Flow: All parts of it strive for maximum focus and cleanness of the domain model, keeping the developer focused on the correct implementation of it.